-Socialism.
-It was also the time that the Soviet Union under a socialist economic system started to draw a lot of attention of the policy makers as well as academics.
-They believed that control of the commanding heights of the economy with state-led industrialization would lead to a fair and just economic system.
-The PPP got an ideological boost from the Soviet model and when it assumed power gave an abrupt death knell to industrialization strategy of the 1960s.
-All major industries , banks , insurance companies and educational institutions were nationalized without adequate thinking or preparation or planning.
+All major industries, banks, insurance companies and educational institutions were nationalized without adequate thinking, preparation, or planning.
 The private sector was not allowed to invest in these industries and sectors and the bureaucrats were appointed to head the nationalized christened as State owned enterprises.
-With no prior training , lack of professional experience in running Business enterprises, risk-aversion, penchant for control rather than delegating powers for decision making at the appropriate level the bureaucrats committed resources to ventures and activities that were neither economically feasible nor commercially viable.
-In the name of redistribution to the poor, Economic growth and Industrial development were sacrificed making the poor making the poor worse-off.
-The large scale manufacturing sector recorded a growth rate of 3 percent per annum compared to 9 percent in the previous two decades.
-The balance of payments difficulties got exacerbated as imports increased four fold and the wide gap between imports and exports was filled by external loans.
-The external debt problem grew rapidly in magnitude during the decade of 1970s.
-After this episodic stock of large nationalization of assets-both economic as well as human-and the experience of several other developing countries following the same route, a number of international studies empirically evaluated the ISI industrialization strategy and found it to be responsible for stifling growth impulses, worsening the balance of payments with the increase in machinery and raw material imports outweighing export performance.
-The ISI regime, by turning the terms of trade in favor of domestic industry ,had in-built long term bias against manufactured exports.
-In 1990s several important developments brought about changes in thinking about development policy.
+With no prior training, lack of professional experience in running Business enterprises, risk-aversion, penchant for control rather than delegating powers for decision making at the appropriate level the bureaucrats committed resources to ventures and activities that were neither economically feasible nor commercially viable.

+In the name of redistribution to the poor, Economic growth and Industrial development were sacrificed making the poor worse-off.
+The Large-Scale manufacturing sector recorded a growth rate of 3 percent per annum compared to 9 percent in the previous two decades.
+The balance of payments difficulties was exacerbated as imports increased fourfold and the wide gap between imports and exports was filled by external loans.
+The external debt problem grew rapidly in magnitude during the decade of the 1970s.

+After this episodic stock of large nationalization of assets - both economic as well as human - and the experience of several other developing countries following the same route, a number of international studies empirically evaluated the ISI industrialization strategy and found it to be responsible for stifling growth impulses and worsening the balance of payments, with the increase in machinery and raw material imports outweighing export performance.
+The ISI regime, by turning the terms of trade in favor of domestic industry, had in-built long-term bias against manufactured exports.

+In 1990s, several important developments brought about changes in thinking about development policy.
 The winds of globalization that liberalized international trade, opened up financial flows, eased up transfer of technology and gradually removed barriers to international migration began to positively affect growth prospects and poverty reduction in developing countries.
 The World Bank carried out a seminal study The East Asian Miracle documenting the factors responsible for the spectacular economic success of the countries in East Asia region.

 China which was a closed economy following the conventional socialist model made a drastic departure and began integrating itself into international economy and opening up the domestic markets to competitive forces.
-By liberalizing trade flows, attracting foreign direct investment, reducing the relative weight of state owned enterprises (SOEs) and promoting private sector, adopting the latest technology in production and processing, incentivizing rural households to grow agriculture commodities without government direction and empowering local governments China was able to make an unprecedented progress by raising standards of living of their population and lifting 700 million people out of poverty.
+By liberalizing trade flows, attracting foreign direct investment, reducing the relative weight of state-owned enterprises (SOEs) and promoting private sector, adopting the latest technology in production and processing, incentivizing rural households to grow agriculture commodities without government direction and empowering local governments China was able to make unprecedented progress by raising standards of living of their population and lifting 700 million people out of poverty.

-The Washington consensus adopted by the World bank and IMF had interpreted the East Asian and the Chinese experiences as validation of market friendly economic policies .Other independent economists were of the view that state's direction and guidance to private sector in form of an industrial policy were responsible for the desirable outcomes.
-While this debate remained unsettled ,the impulses of globalization over the next two decades gave impetus to the proponents of Washington consensus putting the advocates of Industrial policy on back foot.
-The global economic conditions proved to be extremely favorable for developing and emerging economies who were able to make great economic strides fortifying the views of those advocating liberalization , privatization and deregulation and shunning protection to domestic industries-- a key element of industrial policy .
+The Washington consensus adopted by the World Bank and IMF had interpreted the East Asian and the Chinese experiences as validation of market friendly economic policies.
+Other independent economists were of the view that the state's direction and quidance to the private sector in form of an industrial policy were responsible for the desirable outcomes.
+While this debate remained unsettled, the impulses of globalization over the next two decades gave impetus to the proponents of Washington Consensus putting the advocates of Industrial policy on the back foot.
+The global economic conditions proved to be extremely favorable for developing and emerging economies who were able to make great economic strides fortifying the views of those advocating liberalization, privatization and deregulation and shunning protection to domestic industries-- a key element of industrial policy.